marccamb/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-My main interest is the understanding of hosts and microbes interactions.
-This includes interactions between pathogens and their host, members of the microbiota and their host, but also between pathogens and the microbiota of their host.
-To those complex links can be added the role of vectors in vector-borne diseases, as well as the impact of environmental conditions.
+My main interest is the understanding of the multiple and complex interactions existing between a host, and its associated microorganisms.
+Those microorganisms can be either pathogens or members of the host microbiota, and interact together and with their host.
+Those interactions can vary with environmental conditions, and impact the evolution of all partners.
 I have been using a combination of lab experiments, field sampling and microbial communities metabarcoding, on insect and plant hosts.